Fresh Water, Foul Sewage

 The Board of Estimates agreed to get everything up and running by “a final completion date of December 31, 2018.”

-FACT BOX: Druid Lake is the region’s largest drinking water reservoir.
-When on-line, it supplies between 12 and 15 billion gallons of the 93 billion gallons of water consumed annually by households and businesses – or 12-16% of the total.
+Druid Lake is the region’s largest drinking water reservoir.
+When on-line, it supplies 12-15 billion gallons of the 93 billion gallons of water consumed annually by regional households and businesses.

 To get the process moving, Whitman, Requardt & Associates was asked to design the UV facility at Druid Lake, and Hazen & Sawyer/AECOM was hired to plan the UV plant for Lake Ashburton (Hanlon Park).